jdoda/hotedge/README.md

 Hot Edge does not disable the existing hot-corner.
 The hot-corner can be disabled using the GNOME Tweaks tool, using the setting **Top Bar > Activities Overview Hot Corner**.

 Hot Edge exposes two settings that alter its sensitivity : `pressure-threshold` and `fallback-timeout`.
 Only one of these settings is active at a time, depending on whether your system supports pressure barriers or has to use the timeout based fallback code.
 You can check this on your system by running the command `journalctl -g hotedge /usr/bin/gnome-shell` and checking for a line like `HotEdge: Display does not support extended barriers, falling back to old method.`.
 This indicates that you're using the fallback code, and need to adjust the `fallback-timeout` key and not the `pressure-threshold` setting.
 Otherwise, you must adjust the `pressure-threshold` setting and the `fallback-timeout` setting has no effect.
-Only the `pressure-threshold` setting is exposed in the preference dialog.

 ### pressure-threshold